Giménez Torres Abogados

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

 Foreigners can own and occupy real estate and can hold shares in property owning companies.
-There are no restrictions on foreigners owning or occupying real estate.
+There are no restrictions on foreigners owning or occupying real estate, it is just required that individuals obtain a foreign identification number (N.I.E.) and companies a tax identification number (N.I.F.).

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?